pkardas/notes/books/python-architecture-patterns/notes.md

    reserve one end-to-end test for all unhappy paths.

 Express your service layer in terms of primitives rather than domain objects.

+## Chapter 6: Unit of Work Pattern

+If the Repository pattern is our abstraction over persistent storage, the Unit of Work pattern is our abstraction over the idea of atomic operations.
+It will allow us to decouple our service layer from the data layer.

+Unit of Work acts as a single entrypoint to our persistent storage, and it keeps track of what objects were loaded and of the latest state.

+Unit of Work and Repository classes are collaborators.

+> Don't mock what you don't own

+Rule of thumb that forces us to build these simple abstractions over messy subsystems.
+This encourages us to think carefully about or designs.

+It is better to require explicit commit, so we can choose when to flush state.
+The default behaviour is to not change anything, this makes software safe by default.
+There is one code path that leads to changes in the system: total success and an explicit commit.
+Any other code path, any exception, any early exit from the UoW's scope leads to safe state.

+You should always feel free to throw away tests if you think they are not going to add value longer term.

+SQLAlchemy already uses a Unit Of Work in the shape of Session object (track changes to the entity, and when the session is flushed, all your changes are persisted together).
+Then, why bother?
+The Session API is very rich, Unit Of Work can simplify the session to its essential core: start, commit or throw away.
+Besides, our Unit Of Work can access Repository object.

+Unit of Work Pattern Recap:

+- _The Unit of Work Pattern is an abstraction around data integrity_ - It helps to enforce the consistency of our domain model, and improves performance, by letting us perform a single flush operation at the end of an operation.
+- _It works closely with the Repository Pattern and Service Layer patterns_ - The Unit of Work pattern completes our abstractions over data access by representing atomic updates.
+Each of our service-layer use cases runs in a single unit of work that succeeds of rails as a block.
+- _This is a lovely case for a context manager_ - Context managers are an idiomatic way of defining scope in Python.
+We can use a context manager to automatically roll back our work at the end of a request, which means the system is safe by default.
+- _SQLAlchemy already implements this pattern_ - We introduce an even simpler abstraction over the SQLAlchemy Session object in order to "narrow" the interface between the ORM and our code.
+This helps keep us loosely coupled.